typestack/routing-controllers/README.md

 To create your middlewares there is a `@Middleware` decorator, and to use middlewares there are `@UseBefore` and `@UseAfter` decorators.

-### Use exist express middleware
+### Use exist middleware

 There are multiple ways to use middlewares.
 For example, lets try to use [compression](https://github.com/expressjs/compression) middleware:

 1. Install compression middleware: `npm install compression`
-2. If you want to use middleware per-action:
+2. To use middleware per-action:

     ```typescript
     import {Controller, Get, UseBefore} from "routing-controllers";